unsnetworks/ubiaccess_server/README.md

-4. If you want to connect to SQLite database, runtime files are needed to be installed first.
+4. **[Optional]** If you want to connect to SQLite database, runtime files are needed to be installed first.
 Refer to the following site.

     [SQLite Download](https://www.sqlite.org/download.html)